benjaminfoo/Architect/docs/index.md

 ## Installation
-Download the [latest release](https://www.nexusmods.com/kingdomcomedeliverance/mods/958), unzip the archive into your KingdomComeDeliverance\mods - folder.
+Get the latest release from [mods nexus](https://www.nexusmods.com/kingdomcomedeliverance/mods/958) or [github](https://github.com/benjaminfoo/Architect/releases), unzip the archive into your _'KingdomComeDeliverance\mods'_ - folder.
 If the installation was succesful you'll see the instructions-message on how to use the mod when the game has been started
 (and a savegame loaded or a new game hast been created).